zhuowei/commercialization-public/manufacture/desktop/use-answer-files-with-sysprep.md

 # Use Answer Files with Sysprep

-You can use an answer file together with the System Preparation (**Sysprep**) tool to configure unattended Windows® Setup settings.
+You can use an answer file together with the System Preparation (**Sysprep**) tool to configure unattended Windows Setup settings.
 This topic describes some considerations and processes for using answer files together with **Sysprep**.
-For more information about Windows components and settings that you can add to an answer file, see the [Unattended Windows Setup Reference](http://go.microsoft.com/fwlink/?LinkId=206281).
+For more information about Windows components and settings that you can add to an answer file, see the [Unattended Windows Setup Reference](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/components-b-unattend).

 ## <span id="bkmk_skipRearm"></span><span id="bkmk_skiprearm"></span><span id="BKMK_SKIPREARM"></span>Running Sysprep an Unlimited Number of Times